kylohen/spiritemgame/README.md

 The example above would give you a default sprite of the Old Man, then one of him defeated, presuming that there is a sprite stored using the name of the character and the emotion presented.
 In this example it would be located in "res://Assets/Portraits/Old Man/" with images stored: "res://Assets/Portraits/Old Man/Default_Old Man.png" and "res://Assets/Portraits/Old Man/Defeat_Old Man.png"

+Lore is within the Lore Scene, just add the text you would like to see on the page

+#### Using the Seeds

+To test the same generated world, copy the Seed Key State shown in your console on loading up the game, and copy it into the SeedGenerator _ready() function, and replace the randSeedNum() with your seed number